 Mean score of companies in the Hospitality industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Texas Roadhouse's score of 23 is lower than 58% of the industry.
+Texas Roadhouse's score of 23 is higher than 90% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 Access structured emissions data, company-specific emission factors, and source documents